-The new LDA-based method (MLDA) is a straightforward approach that considers the issue of stabilising the ill posed or poorly estimated within-class scatter matrix with a multiple of the identity matrix.
+The new LDA-based method is a straightforward approach that considers the issue of stabilising the ill posed or poorly estimated within-class scatter matrix with a multiple of the identity matrix.
 Although such modification has been used before, our method is based on selecting the largest and consequently most informative dispersions.
 Therefore, it avoids the computational costs inherent to the commonly used optimisation processes, resulting in a simple and efficient implementation for the maximisation of the Fisher's criterion.

-Classification experiments were carried out to evaluate this approach on face recognition, using the standard ORL and FERET databases.
-Comparisons with similar methods, such as Fisherfaces [1, 28], Chen et al.'s [3], Yu and Yang's [27], and Yang and Yang's [25, 26] LDA-based methods, were made.
+Experiments were carried out to evaluate this approach on face recognition, using the ORL and FERET databases.
+Comparisons with similar methods, such as Fisherfaces [1, 16], Chen et al.'s [2], Yu and Yang's [15], and Yang and Yang's [13, 14] LDA-based methods, were made.
 In both databases, our method improved the LDA classification performance with or without a PCA intermediate step and using less linear discriminant features.
-Regarding the sensitivity to the choice of the training and test sets, the maximum uncertainty LDA gave a similar performance to the compared approaches.
+Regarding the sensitivity to the choice of the training and test sets, the maximum uncertainty LDA (MLDA) gave a similar performance to the compared approaches.